jdegregorio/fmcsa-analysis/.github/ISSUE_TEMPLATE/Ask.md

 Describe the problem you are trying to solve.

+### Current State

+Describe the current state and it's shortcomings.
+Why does this need to change?

-### Desired Outcome
+### Future State (i.e. Desired Outcome)

 Describe what outcome will be enabled if successful?
 What about the existing process will change as a result of your success?
 How will it change?

-### Current State

-Describe the current state and it's shortcomings.
-Why does this need to change?

-## Success Criteria

-Describe what requirements need to be met in order to consider the project a success.

 ### Impact

 - To the extent possible, estimate the impact of project if successful.
 - How much of an improvement do you need for this to be valuable?

+## Problem Breakdown

+### Objectives

+ - What are the primary goals/objectives of your organization?
+ - Are there any constraints/tradeoffs that exist between objectives?

+### Actions

+What are the tangible actions/decisions that can be advised to acheive the stated objectives?

+### Data

+- What data is available to address this problem?
+- link to datasets and/or descriptions either from repo or existing data catalog
+- link to data acquisition issues

+### Analysis

+What analysis must be done in order to advise/optimize the actions stated above?

 ### Metrics